Definitions of key terms

 Fatality: A death of any person inside or outside of an aircraft, spacecraft, or other aerospace vehicle that occurs during a flight operation or other operation involving that vehicle.
 In the case of a significant event, a fatality could also include situations that do not involve an aerospace vehicle.
 All events with one or more fatalities would be considered a fatal event, except where the only deaths were to stowaways, hijackers, or saboteurs.

 Full loss equivalent (FLE): The proportion of passengers killed in a numbered event.
 For example, 50 out of 100 passengers killed on a flight results in an FLE of 0.50, 1 of 100 would result in an FLE of 0.01.

 Full loss equivalent (FLE) rate: The FLE rate for a particular aircraft model would be found by dividing the sum of the individual FLE values by the number of flights made by that aircraft model.

 Numbered event: This is either a fatal event or a significant event that is included in a risk-based statistic in a particular context.

 On the site, the context is related to the subject of a particular page, and the nature of the relationship is typically described on that page.
 For example, pages about particular aircraft models would have as a numbered event only fatal events where one or more passengers were killed.

 Passenger: A person on board of an aircraft who is not a crew member, saboteur, hijacker, or stowaway.

-Passenger flight: A scheduled or unscheduled flight on an aircraft that is operated by an airline where the general public has an opportunity to be a passenger.
+Passenger flight: A scheduled or unscheduled flight on an aircraft that is operated as an airline flight where the general public has an opportunity to be a passenger.

 Risk: A combination of a specific hazard and the likelihood that the hazard occurs (probability)x(hazard) = risk.
 That likelihood may be expressed as a rate or a probability.
 For example the risk of an aircraft accident (hazard) can be expressed as one accident per million flights (likelihood).